 DAVID STROPE, Interim National Representative

-2022 GARBC Conference: The 2023 GARBC Conference will be held on the campus of Corban University, Salem, Oregon.
-The keynote speaker will be Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, and the host and teacher of the daily media program Know the Truth.
-Reserve June 26–29, 2023!
+2023 GARBC Conference: Preparations are already underway for the 2023 GARBC Conference, to be held next summer on the campus of Corban University, Salem, Oregon.
+Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, will be the keynote speaker.
+Reserve June 26–29, 2023, for the next GARBC Conference!

 KERRY WATKINS, Director of Church Engagement